sithmel/Do-androids-dream-of-electric-duck/README.md

   // not a duck, doing something else of throw an error }
 ```
+Note: In dynamic languages (such as Python and Javascript), duck typing instead is widely used.

+"If it walks like a duck and it quacks like a duck, then it must be a duck"

+That translates in:
+---
 As we are not obsessed on hunting android ducks, we are happy if our duck is an android one.
 For us is just as good as a real one.